DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 This table stores information about events that occurred during the execution of the script.
 The hash of the application and the time of the event is also stored, as well as the error message.
 `Permissions:`
 This table stores the Android permissions required by the application.

+## Risk Score
+To understand the result of the Risk Score, how its value is obtained, what parameters are taken into account and what formula is used, [read this paper](https://docs.google.com/document/d/1dnjXoHpVL5YmZTqVEC9b9JOfu6EzQiizZAHVAeDoIlo/edit).

+**What is the Shared User Id (SUID)?**
+The Shared User Id is a tag found in the AndroidManifest.xml and influences the formula value.

 ## Additional tools
 In order to run the script and get the results, you will need to use additional tools found in the `/tools` directory, which are: